SoftwareAG/adabas-tcp/README.md

 ## General

-To hide the complexity of an Adabas call with all the buffers, short names and options from the user this implementation offers a high level API, which generates all buffers from the provided metadata.
+To hide the complexity of an Adabas call with all the buffers, short names and options from the user, this implementation offers a high level API which generates all buffers from the provided metadata.

 ### Data Representation

-The Adabas data is represented as an Javascript object.
-This means the read method returns Javascript object and the insert and update methods access a Javascript object as input.
+The Adabas data is represented as a Javascript object.
+This means the read method returns a Javascript object and the insert and update methods access a Javascript object as input.
 Here is an example for the Javascript object for an Employees record:

 ```javascript
 const record = {